 TMD & TMJ symptoms include clicking in the joint, headaches, limitation of movement, tired jaw muscles, clenching or grinding teeth, bite changes, and more.
 In some disorders, the Sympathetic Nervous System and/or cervical spine nerves contribute to the disorder and make it even more complex.

 There are also signs that indicate a disorder is present even though there may be no symptoms at all.
 Some of these are excessively worn teeth, upper and lower front teeth which do not touch when the back ones do, excessive over bite, facial asymmetry, failed or repeated Orthodontics and a smaller lower jaw/chin just to name a few.
 In any event, TMD problems are more predictably treated today than they were even just a few years ago.
 Dr Boesch has extensive training in this area of dentistry and has been helping people with TMJ / TMD treatment in Rockville, MD for the last 15 years.
 “TMJ specialists” do not exist.
 This discipline of Dentistry is not recognized by the ADA as a “Specialty” like Periodontics or Orthodontics and therefore a dentist can not advertise or claim to be a “TMJ Specialist”.
-You may need to see Dr. Boesch if you are suffering from any of these symptoms:
+You may need to see Dr. Boesch, your dentist in Rockville if you are suffering from any of these symptoms:

 There is no “one” treatment or cure for TMJ/TMD.
 Each person must be evaluated on an individual basis and a custom treatment plan be developed to solve the underlying problem/s.
 In most all cases MRI imaging, CBCT imaging and a detailed history and thorough examination is required to help diagnose the problem.